Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.7.4 =
+* Improvement: don't enqueue document css in Gutenberg editor when disabled
+* Improvement: no cookie wall on cookie policy
+* Improvement: responsiveness of TCF banner
+* Improvement: upgrade translation files on activation rather then upgrade from free
+* Improvement: stricter instagram detection, preventing false positives on hyperlinks
+* Fix: safe data before loading fields, which could cause conditions not to be updated yet on next pageload
+* Fix: set default for personalized ads, to prevent unfocusable document control
+* Fix: pass language as parameter with ajax calls, to ensure WPML and polylang translation

+= 4.7.3 =
+* CF 7 reCaptcha v2 fix
+* Increase conditional jquery priority to limit chances of deregistering afterwards.
+* Extend safe mode with script center features
+* TCF implementation

 = 4.7.2 =
 * Improvement: add option to flag first party marketing cookies with an integration.
 * Improvement: set tabindex to 0 for banner controls.